-&lt;sup>26We could also have interacted store dummies with title characteristics.
+$^{^{23}}$ We could also have interacted store dummies with title characteristics.
 We choose not to do this partly because our title characteristics are not very informative - see below for a discussion.
-In addition, the implied effect, that the "quality of a store" differs across types of movies, would identify essentially the same effect as the $\gamma_j z_m$ term: that stores serving different demographic groups expect different movies to be popular.
+In addition, the implied effect, that the "quality of a store" differs across types of movies, would identify essentially the same effect as the $\gamma_i z_m$ term: that stores serving different demographic groups expect different movies to be popular.

-&lt;sup>27There is also a potential seasonality effect: a title released in December may have different demand from one released in June.
+24There is also a potential seasonality effect: a title released in December may have different demand from one released in June.
 This effect is absorbed into the title fixed effects, although not differentially across months.